Welcome / Bienvenido

 A Novel

-by David Cabrera · [Year] · [Publisher]
+by David Cabrera · Coming Fall 2026

-“He had spent most of his adult life convinced that a divine order existed — one that guaranteed absolution and meaning.
+“He had spent most of his adult life convinced that a divine order existed, one that guaranteed absolution and meaning.
 Now, having known the sublime of the flesh, his perspective had changed.”

-“This grief, this love, this terrible and beautiful pain — this was what Zahiel had wanted so desperately and could never possess.
+“This grief, this love, this terrible and beautiful pain, this was what Zahiel had wanted so desperately and could never possess.
 This was what it meant to be of flesh.”

 Book Trailer